Please click on each section to expand further:

 - SAT is allowed to use 'secret comparables'.

-- The only exception to the TP rules in Mexico would be for taxpayers that do not exceed the income of $13,000,000 pesos in the immediately preceding fiscal year.
-In the case of partnerships that provide professional services, the exception would be for those that get income lower than $3,000,000 pesos in the previous fiscal year.
+- The only exception to the TP rules in Mexico would be for taxpayers that do not exceed income of $13,000,000 pesos in the immediately preceding fiscal year.
+In the case of partnerships who provide professional services, the exception would be for those that get income lower than $3,000,000 pesos in the previous fiscal year.

-- SAT has reinforced the elaboration of robust functional analyses that describe the assets used, risks incurred, and functions performed in each of the intercompany transaction analysed, exposing that a deficient functional analysis could lead to erroneous conclusions.
+- SAT has reinforced the elaboration of robust functional analyses that describe the assets used, risks incurred, and functions performed in each of the intercompany transaction analyzed, exposing that a deficient functional analysis could lead to erroneous conclusions.